kjgoodrick/Crag-Finder/README.md

 ## Prerequisites
 1.)
 Python 3 should be installed: https://www.python.org/downloads/

 2.)
-Git should also be instlaled: https://git-scm.com/download/win
+Git should also be installed: https://git-scm.com/download/win

 ## Install Crag Finder
 1.)
 Clone the git Repository